 A Sprint is a timeboxed session in which teams plan, execute and evaluate its goals.
 We use sprints because we believe in the Think Big, Start Small, Act Fast philosophy.
 During the #GlobalGoalsJam sprints last for 3 to 4 hours.
 The entire Jam contains 4 sprints in total that takes jammers from research to ideas, to prototype, to testing and presenting.

 Being a jammer is simple, you just need to register for the local Jam near you!
-As soon as there is an event page of your local city it will be avaible among the locations.
-There you will be able to sign up as a partticipant.
-For local organisers, we provide a general Eventbrite format, that local jams can use as a registration tool for participants as jammers.
+As soon as there is an event page of your local city it will be available among the locations.
+There you will be able to sign up as a participant.
+For local organizers, we provide a general Eventbrite format, that local jams can use as a registration tool for participants as jammers.
 Jammers register with name and expertise, and will be challenged to bring participants from the community they design for.

 To start, you need a physical space to comfortably seat participants – local Jams have varied from 10 to 100(!) participants.
 The average is mostly between 20 and 30.

 The Global Goals Jam has no commercial purpose.
-This means that local organisers are not allowed to use the Global Goals Jam for commercial purposes.
-You are however allowed to ask a registration fee to the jammers in order to cover organisation expenses such as materials, food, drinks and security.
-Additionally, consider involving local organisations for sponsorship (either financial or in kind).
-Within our info package, we will provide you with a sponsorship sheet you can adapt to your needs and wishes and connect to the local industry
+This means that local organizers are not allowed to use the Global Goals Jam for commercial purposes.
+You are however allowed to ask a registration fee to the jammers in order to cover organization expenses such as materials, food, drinks and security.
+Additionally, consider involving local organizations for sponsorship (either financial or in kind).
+Within our info package, we will provide you with a sponsorship sheet you can adapt to your needs and wishes and connect to the local industry.

 Yes!
 This is one of the main goals of the Global Goals Jam.
 We want to share intermediate results with the world, so others can build upon all those small steps that we’ve made.
 Teams are responsible to document their process and output.
 We will provide you with hands-on guidelines that will help you to do this.
 It is recommended to give assign someone within your organisation, or in the teams, with this specific role.
 Because of course we want to show each other, and the world what amazing interventions you will develop!